ovrcomr/archives/rust/files/getting_started/installation/setup.md

 <br>

-On *macOs*, open the terminal and use :
+On UNIX systems, open the terminal and use :

 ```bash
 $ curl --proto '=https' --tlsv1.3 https://sh.rustup.rs -sSf | sh